sonic-net/SONiC/doc/Sonic-mclag-hld.md

 - In this scenario, peers may be directly connected, or use other tools such as BFD to detect the status of peer-link(Not supported currently).
 - If peer link and peer keepalive link is the same link, peer link down may cause peer connection down.
 In the case when keepalive connection is down, please see the above section.
 User should not design the network in this way.
 - When peer link is down, as shown above, all the MACs that point to the peer-link will be removed in both peers.
 Data forwarding for CE continues as usual.
-If ICCP connection uses this peer link interface, the action is the same as ‘peer connection down’.
+If ICCP connection uses this peer link interface, the action is the same as described in "peer connection down".
 If ICCP connection doesn’t use this peer link interface, this is not a split-brain scenario because the state can still be synchronized by keepalive link.
 If one MC-LAG enabled port is down, data traffic may get lost since the peer link as a backup path is down.

 ## 7.5.
 Peer link is Vxlan tunnel